bids-standard/bids-specification/src/04-modality-specific-files/12-magnetic-resonance-spectroscopy.md

 | FID spectroscopy                   | fid                    | FID spectroscopy is a pulse-acquire acquisition where an excitation pulse is followed by direct acquisition of the FID.
 When combined with slice- or slab-selection, , this approach is most often used in MRSI (i.e., FID-MRSI).         |
 | Spin-echo spectroscopy             | spinecho               | An MRS experiment whereby the MR signal is detected using a spin-echo acquisition: e.g., 90°–180°–acq.          |

-Each `<label>` in the table MAY be combined with another to, for instance, describe the localization approach used for more specific description of the acquisition.
+Each `<label>` in the table MAY be combined with another to describe the localization approach used for more specific description of the acquisition.
 For example, `megaspecial`, `jpress`, `dwslaser`, and so on.

+## MRS metadata

-## MRS metadata JSON sidecar
+MRS data MUST be described by metadata fields, stored in sidecar JSON files (`*.json`).

+### Common metadata fields

+Metadata described in the following sections are shared with other MR modalities and SHOULD be present in sidecar JSON files.

-### Scanner Hardware
+#### Scanner hardware

 <!-- This block generates a metadata table.
 These tables are defined in